FellouMada/rSNPdata/doc/fws.md

 ```

 # RETURN
-a SNPdata object with an additional column in the `meta` data frame:
+a SNPdata object with 2 additional columns in the `meta` data frame:
 ```
      1. Fws: the Fws across all samples
+     2. COI: the complexity of infection.
+1 for Fws>0.95; 2 for Fws<=0.95
 ```